Performing Arts Courses

 Classes I, II, & III

-This comprehensive course is designed both for students who have had little or no previous formal dance experience and for the intermediate-level dancer.
-Students explore and practice the principles of dance technique, improvisation, and composition, working to develop greater awareness, freedom, and control in the use of the body as an instrument of expression.
-Ballet, modern, and other dance styles will be introduced and practiced.
+This comprehensive course is designed for students with little or no previous formal dance experience and for the intermediate-level dancer.
+Students explore and practice the principles of dance technique, improvisation, and composition, working to develop greater awareness, freedom, and control in using the body as an instrument of expression.
+Modern dance, ballet, and other dance styles will be introduced and practiced.

 Advanced Dance: Ballet